The Environmental Impact of the Food Industry

 A 2021 report claimed that food manufacturing workers have a 60% higher chance of suffering occupational injury and illness, suggesting that some companies are putting profit over their people.

-Destroying indigenous land
+Destroying Indigenous land

 Indigenous communities have dutifully protected and nurtured their natural surroundings over the centuries in many parts of the world, and over 80% of the world’s biodiversity exists on indigenous land.
 However, limited legal protections mean land grabs are common.